Meet our CORE Instructional Staff

 Lori Dulak, Instructor

 Hello!
 My name is Lori Dulak.
-This will be my second year teaching at Kent Transition Center CORE East.
-I am excited to be part of the KTC team and helping students learn the needed skills to be prepared for life beyond school.
-I have18 years of teaching experience in Special Education, starting in North Carolina, then five years in Texas, and the last 12 1/2 years here in Michigan.
+I started teaching at Kent Transition Center in 2017 in the CORE program.
+I love being a part of the KTC team and helping students learn the needed skills to be prepared for life beyond school.
+I have 22 years of teaching experience in Special Education, starting in North Carolina, then five years in Texas, and the last 16 1/2 years here in Michigan.
 My passion is working with students in the area of transition.
-I love helping students achieve to their highest potential and ability.
+I enjoy helping students achieve to their highest potential and ability.
 KTC gives students an opportunity to acquire the skills they need in order to find success in life beyond school.

 I have a Master's of Education Degree in Special Education, with an emphasis on Learning Disabilities, from Grand Valley State University and a Bachelor's of Education Degree in Special Education, with an emphasis in Cognitive Impairments and Learning Disabilities, from Purdue University.